spicata/spicata99/town-election-4.md

 I'll keep it short.

 We don't know if a change will be good or bad before we make it.
-This was a reason we stopped politics in the Town, and it is also the reason it should be back.
+This was a reason politics ended in the Town, and it is also the reason it should be back.

 Here are my proposed changes:
 - Add more voice channels,